 - 1.9.1 Operators must ensure that adequate ground and flight training facilities, simulators and/ cockpit procedure training devices (fixed based simulator, computer based training etc) are available for the type of training required. - 1.9.2 Provision is made in the Authority Regulatory announcement for use of apparatus such as flight simulators, flight trainers and fuselage 'mock-ups' for certain periodical tests.
-These devices must be individually approved by the Authority and may be used only under the supervision of a person approved for the purpose. - 1.10 Records of training and tests - 1.10.1 Records must be maintained showing a trainee's progress through each stage of training.
+These devices must be individually approved by the Authority and may be used only under the supervision of a person approved for the purpose.

+1.10 Records of training and tests

+- 1.10.1 Records must be maintained showing a trainee's progress through each stage of training.
 These should indicate, where applicable, the number of times each exercise in base and line training was covered, and should include information about the results of tests.
 Records should incorporate certificates indicating the competence of examinees to perform the duties in respect of which they have been tested. - 1.10.2 Operators must keep records for all aircraft crew members showing the dates on which tests, ratings, medical certificates, licences, etc. are due for renewal.
 There should also be an effective system to guard against aircraft crew being rostered for duty when checks, etc. are overdue, and for verifying that licences, etc. have been renewed at the appropriate time.
 The periods of validity of the various tests are:

-- (a) type rating Certificates of Test (paragraph 1.5.1(b), and Bi-annual Proficiency checks (paragraphs 3.1.1(a), 3.3, 3.4, 5.1.2 and Chapter 9) are normally valid for a period of 6 months; in addition, if the same test has been passed on two occasions, separated by an interval of not less than 4 months, the rating is valid for 12 consecutive months from the first of the two tests. - (b) instrument ratings test (paragraphs 1.5.1(c), 3.6 and Chapter 9, line checks (paragraphs 3.1.1, 3.2, 4.2 and 5.1.1)) and emergency/survival checks as detailed in Chapter 6 are valid for 12 months. - Note: The proficiency check and line check requirements for flight crew approved for MFF operations are in Appendix V.
+- (a) type rating Certificates of Test (paragraph 1.5.1(b), and Bi-annual Proficiency checks (paragraphs 3.1.1(a), 3.3, 3.4, 5.1.2 and Chapter 9) shall be performed twice within any period of one year.
+Any two such checks which are similar and which occur within a period of four consecutive months shall not alone satisfy this requirement. - (b) instrument ratings test (paragraphs 1.5.1(c), 3.6 and Chapter 9, line checks (paragraphs 3.1.1, 3.2, 4.2 and 5.1.1)) and emergency/survival checks as detailed in Chapter 6 are valid for 12 months. - Note: The proficiency check and line check requirements for flight crew approved for MFF operations are in Appendix V.